-There are two types of Competition formats a Team might experience this season; traditional events and remote events.
+There are three formats of Competition a Team might experience this season; traditional, remote, and hybrid events.
 This manual describes traditional events; however, some Teams may switch between formats depending on social distancing rules within their state/region.
-Below are descriptions of both formats.
+Below are descriptions of these formats.